-The USDA and HHS recently released the 2020 version of their Dietary Guidelines for American’s, a publication that undergoes minor yearly updates with major changes occurring every 5 years.
+In 2020, the USDA and HHS released their Dietary Guidelines for American’s, a publication that undergoes minor yearly updates with major changes occurring every 5 years.

 Walter Willett of Harvard University said the existing USDA guidelines are “helpful in offering a general gestalt about healthy eating, but we need something more detailed that tells us how healthy this particular food is.”